Tenfleques/mot/README.md

-# PyTorch Object Detection and Tracking
+# PyTorch Object Detection and Tracking and Re-entry
 Object detection in images, and tracking across video frames